We’re often asked about which one is better between Quickbooks vs Netsuite to manage the accounting side of a business.

 - If you do business with other countries, you can manage it all in the same system with NetSuite, as it offers “global fluency” in regulatory, monetary, and linguistic areas.
 QuickBooks software, however, does not support multi-currencies.

-- NetSuite offers synchronized data streams throughout your entire business, including inventory management, accounting, fulfillment and shipping, project management, and workflows.
+- NS offers synchronized data streams throughout your entire business, including inventory management, accounting, fulfillment and shipping, project management, and workflows.
 In the case of QuickBooks, it provides business finance and accounting tools only, but any other solutions will need to be integrated.

 - NetSuite enables accounting teams to meet revenue recognition requirements and schedule revenue to be recognized automatically.
 Also, financial statements and forecasts are updated in real time, which is really useful for software and services companies dealing with multiple deliverables, such as upgrades, services delivered over time, or additional licenses.
 QuickBooks is very limited in this aspect, with complicated and unclear recognition schedule spreadsheets.

-- NetSuite inventory management truly outshines QuickBooks, allowing companies to have clear visibility of their inventory.
+- Inventory management truly outshines QuickBooks, allowing companies to have clear visibility of their inventory.
 It automatizes real-time tracking of inventory levels, orders, and sales throughout the inventory lifecycle, minimizing manual processes, and provides insights needed to make data- driven decisions, maximize sales and gain greater control of their business.

 - With NetSuite, you can manage an asset’s complete cycle and easily report on all fixed assets, which makes it easier to document and maintain an accurate record of all capital assets, including acquisition costs and asset status.
 QuickBooks, however, does not offer these fixed asset or lease management features.